nvtkaszpir/FabSphinxExample/README.md

 # FabSphinxExample

+# Notice

+This repo is deadand will not be updated to python3.

+I suggest swithich go invoke which is a succesor of fabric 1.x.
+Moreover invoke documentation epxlicitly shows example how to use invoke to build sphinx docs.
+See https://www.pyinvoke.org/

+# About

 This is an example repo with fabric 1.x tasks mixed with sphinx-doc to generate documentation.
 This was created during loose discussion on ##sublimetext channel @ https://freenode.net